LeonZH/NodeDemo/README.md

 node-demo
 ========

-My node learning log, there is samples and demos about node.
+My node learning log, there are samples and demos about node.